pastdev/clconf/README.md

 #### Getv Templates

+Templates allow you to apply your configuration to golang template plus some additional [custom functions](templates.md)

 Note that when used in conjunction with the `--template` options, `getv` templates see a one-level key-value map, not the map represented by the yaml.
 For example, this yaml (`foo.yml`):